solarsailer/matthieuoger.com/content/posts/2014-08-01-taking-a-break.md

 date: "2014-08-01"

 title: Taking a break

+excerpt: "A common good practice recommended by almost any home-worker is to take a quick (3 minutes) <em>walking</em> break every 45 minutes or so."
 ---

 I'm self-employed and I work every day at home for my company, [Pixelnest Studio](http://pixelnest.io).